KennethHuang/xScript/README.md

+#xScript

-xScript, xml script, it defines the basic logical xml tag, like &lt;if&gt;, &lt;for&gt;, &lt;while&gt;, &lt;method&gt; ect.
+**xScript**, xml script, it defines the basic logical xml tag, like &lt;if&gt;, &lt;for&gt;, &lt;while&gt;, &lt;method&gt; ect.
 I think it can simplify your repeating work.
 You do not need to use programming language, just use xml.
 It's easy to [define your own xml tag](https://github.com/KennethHuang/xScript/wiki/Define-your-own-element) or [ExpL function](https://github.com/KennethHuang/ExpL/wiki#3-define-a-function).
 * xScript use [ExpL](https://github.com/KennethHuang/ExpL) to parse expressions.
 * [xScript.database](https://github.com/KennethHuang/xScript.database) is released.

 **To avoid class verion conflict, I use JBoss Modules.
 All jar files that xScript reply on, is in _modules_ folder.**

-xScript.bat in _bin_ folder, it starts xScript through JBoss Modules.
+xScript.bat in _bin_ folder, it can start xScript through JBoss Modules.

 	xScript -f:{xScript file}
 	xScript -file:{xScript file}